-- 1. The College's Human Resources department will deal with any vacancies that arise for permanent positions within the nursery. - 2.
+- 1. The College's Recruitment department will deal with any vacancies that arise for permanent positions within the nursery. - 2.
 The College application form which will be used by all applicants requires applicants to declare all convictions - All applicants for positions will be asked to provide two references and evidence of their full employment history and qualifications.
 Any job offer will be subject to satisfactory references.
-References are kept at HR but the Nursery is informed once a satisfactory reference has been obtained.

-- 4. All individuals employed by the nursery will be required to obtain an Enhanced CRB disclosure and will not be allowed unsupervised access to children until this has been received. - 5.
-The nursery will keep a record of an individual's CRB disclosure number and the date the disclosure was issued. - 6.
+References are kept at HR but the Nursery is informed once a satisfactory reference has been obtained. - All individuals employed by the nursery will be required to obtain an Enhanced DBS disclosure and will not be allowed to start at the setting until this has been received by Peoples services. - 5.
 All members of staff must successfully complete a probationary period and regular reviews take place during this time.